kermitt2/grobid-ner/grobid-ner/doc/training-guidelines.md

 Annotation process:

-1. The first token World War I it's correctly recognised but as a three separated tokens (note the B- at the beginning of each class), it shoudl be corrected as
+1. The first tokens ```World War I``` are correctly maked as Named Entities of class EVENT, but incorectly labeled as three independant entities (note the B- at the beginning of each class).
+The correction will be:

   ```
   World        B-EVENT